dysnasia/Attedance-Checker/README.md

   </a>
 </p>

-> Now that I'm working for myself and have a lot more experience with programming.
+> Now that I'm working by myself and have a lot more experience with programming.
 I have successfully made this project to be completely accessible through a website without the use of any hardware.
 I have made this project compatible for both mobile and laptops / desktops with webcams.
 > If there are any issues with the project please let me know in the issues tab.

 ## Author